Beşiktaş J.K. in European football

 Beşiktaş J.K. is a professional sports club based in the Beşiktaş district of Istanbul, Turkey.
-After winning the 1957–58 Federation Cup, a tournament that was held to designate Turkey's representative in the European Cup, the club first participated in a European competition in 1958.
+After winning the 1957–58 Federation Cup, a tournament that was held to designate Turkey's representative in the European Cup, the club first participated in the European Cup in 1958.
 Since then, Beşiktaş have regularly participated in European tournaments.
 The club managed to reach the quarter-finals of the 1986–87 European Cup, 2002–03 UEFA Cup, and 2016–17 UEFA Europa League.

 In the following tables the first score is always that of Beşiktaş.